 - pumps, compressors, valves, heat exchangers, distillation and cooling towers

-- Actual refining processes, taking an in-depth look at each process
+- refining processes, taking an in-depth look at each process

-- History behind certain environmental policies, the creation of OSHA, and key environmental issues
+- The history behind certain environmental policies, the creation of OSHA, and key environmental issues

 - mechanical aptitude